zhaozg/gm-zig/README.md

 - Security researchers who emphasize the importance of constant-time implementations

 **Special Recognition**:
-- Glory to Claude, DeepSeek-R1 and Qwen3 for their invaluable assistance in the development and refinement of this cryptographic library
+- Glory to Copilot, Claude, DeepSeek-R1 and Qwen3 for their invaluable assistance in the development and refinement of this cryptographic library
 - This release's security enhancements were developed with a focus on timing attack prevention and secure coding practices, establishing a solid foundation for production cryptographic use

-**Recent Contributions**: The SM9 foundational implementation in this PR represents a comprehensive security-first approach to identity-based cryptography, with constant-time operations, secure memory management, and robust mathematical foundations that provide a stable base for future enhancements.

 ---

 ## 📜 License

 This project is licensed under the terms specified in the LICENSE file.
 Please review the license before using this library in your projects.

----

-## 📚 Additional Documentation

-- **[SM2_IMPLEMENTATION.md](SM2_IMPLEMENTATION.md)**: Detailed implementation notes and advanced usage examples for SM2 algorithms
-- **[SM9_IMPLEMENTATION.md](SM9_IMPLEMENTATION.md)**: Comprehensive SM9 implementation documentation including Phase 4 completion details and security features
-- **Test Files**: Extensive test suites in `src/test/` demonstrating proper usage and validating security properties

 ## 🔗 Links